pyOpenSci/software-peer-review/about/package-scope.md

 ## Package categories

-The following categories are the current domain areas that fall into the pyOpenSci domain scope.
-Note that your package should have some level of demonstrated scientific application.
+The following are the current categories that fall into scope for pyOpenSci.
+In addition to fitting into one or more of these categories, your package should have some level of demonstrated scientific application.
 This could be a use case that you can link to or a tutorial that demonstrates its potential application for science.